Most of your questions can be answered more fully in the Syllabus or the Programme. Please let us know if you have any queries not answered.

 Can my parents come to watch?

 Of course!
 We encourage all performers to bring an audience with them.
-Tickets can be purchased on the door: £3 for adults, children free.
+Tickets can be purchased on the door, children free.
 These tickets give you access to all the classes for the day.
-If you wish to see multiple classes across the week, we have weekly tickets which give entry to all daytime class and some evening classes – these are available on the door for £10.
+If you wish to see multiple classes across the week, we have weekly tickets which give entry to all daytime class and some evening classes – these are available on the door.